jappeace/jappeaceApplication/content/releasing-software.md

 Fast forward to the next week, and our dear client success person was once again in panic once more.
-It turns out that one of our older customers was still using that button.
+It turns out that one of our older customers was still using that confusing button.
 So we had to put it back.
 I warned them that this old flow was broken, missed a lot of stuff and would cause confusion.
 They just wanted it back however, so I complied.
-I also added back the error messages which were also gone for some reason (based on my own testing).
-This was a rather minor change, however our dear manager in charge, did what any good leader would do and blamed the devs.
+This was a rather minor change, however the manager in charge of releases, did what any good leader would do and blamed the developers.
 *Even though this was his own suggestion*.

 I wouldn't be writing this if it was the only incident.